 What are the restrictions?

-British residents arriving home from red list destinations must undergo a 10-day hotel quarantine at their own expense.
+UK residents and British and Irish nationals arriving home from red list destinations must undergo a 10-day hotel quarantine at their own expense.

 Before arriving in the UK, these travelers must purchase what the UK government calls a "quarantine package," covering the stay in hotel quarantine and food and drink while there.